tomdalling/memex/README.md

  - [X] Auto-delete new zettels that haven't been edited
  - [X] bin/zettel.rb open: Open vim ready to fuzzy find zettel
  - [ ] Find and replace for hashtags
- - [ ] Auto commit changes to separate git repo that only holds zettels

 Journal
 -------